frosxt/light/README.md

 }
 ```
 #### Examples
-The library can then be used through usages such as:
+The library can be used through usages such as:
 ```java
 new ItemBuilder(...)
 ```